Hardvan/CPPinator/README.md

 1. Ensure you have Python and a C++ compiler (e.g., g++) installed on your system.

-2. Clone or download this script to your local machine.
+2. Clone or download the `CPPinator.py` script to your local machine.

 3. Open the script and update the `directory_path` variable to point to the directory containing your C++ files.